 \subsubsection{Ablation Study of Attention Bias}

 In this paper, we propose a simple yet effective attention mechanism, termed \method, specifically designed for LTSF.
 To validate its effectiveness, we conduct a comprehensive ablation study on the Traffic and Electricity datasets, as shown in Table~\ref{tab:biasmore}.
-Notably, both datasets exhibit multiple periodic patterns~\cite{xu2024cyclenet}, including daily and weekly cycles.
-We conduct four groups of experiments: (i) No Bias, where we adopt multi-query attention with a single attention group~\cite{shazeer2019fast}; (ii) Non-Periodic, where we also adopt multi-query attention with a single attention group, but with a non-periodic attention bias; (iii) Periodic, where we adopt a group-query attention with various predefined periodic information; (iv) Both, where we combine both types of biases by assigning one attention group to non-periodic bias and the remaining groups to periodic biases.
+Notably, both datasets exhibit multiple periodic patterns~\citep{xu2024cyclenet}, including daily and weekly cycles.
+We conduct four groups of experiments: (i) No Bias, where we adopt multi-query attention with a single attention group~\citep{shazeer2019fast}; (ii) Non-Periodic, where we also adopt multi-query attention with a single attention group, but with a non-periodic attention bias; (iii) Periodic, where we adopt a group-query attention with various predefined periodic information; (iv) Both, where we combine both types of biases by assigning one attention group to non-periodic bias and the remaining groups to periodic biases.
 From this table, we can draw the following four conclusions:

-(i) The attention mechanism without any bias yields the poorest performance on both datasets, underscoring the importance of incorporating attention bias in LTSF.
+(i) The attention mechanism without any bias yields the poorest performance, underscoring the importance of incorporating attention bias in LTSF.
 For instance, a non-periodic bias improves the performance by 2.77\% (0.407 $\rightarrow$ 0.396) on the Traffic dataset.

 (ii) Results from the periodic groups consistently outperform their non-periodic counterparts, highlighting the critical role of periodic information in long-term forecasting.
 For instance, a multiple-periodic bias further improves the performance by 2.32\% (0.396 $\rightarrow$ 0.387) on the Traffic dataset.